Friday-seminar/.github/profile/README.md

 ## [telegram channel](https://t.me/+K3k4Y-aMViZkYjBi), zoom id: 277 392 671 (ask password from any participant or in group)

 ### Nov 1, 14h -- Alex Gomez -- [Karoubian Completion](https://ncatlab.org/nlab/show/Karoubi+envelope)

+This talk introduces exact and triangulated categories, followed by the concept of Karoubian (idempotent) completion.
+I will conclude by proving that the derived category of an idempotent complete exact category is also idempotent complete.

 ### Nov 1, 16h and Nov 8, 16h -- Graham Smith -- Symplectic and contact nature of Riemannian geometry
 ### Nov 15 -- holiday
 ### Nov 22 -- tba + Adriano on [PRIMES is in P](https://en.wikipedia.org/wiki/AKS_primality_test)